 Launched in December 2021 by the Università Ca’ Foscari and the Fondazione di Venezia (a non-profit group that focuses on protecting Venice’s cultural heritage), Venywhere aims to persuade people that can do their jobs from anywhere that they can happily do so when they reside in Venice.

-This project is designed specifically with freelancers and remote workers in mind; however, they also want to entice companies that are willing to send teams temporarily to Venice, in hopes of encouraging further investment to the city.
+This project is designed specifically with freelancers and remote workers in mind; however, they also want to entice companies that are willing to send teams temporarily to Venice, in hopes of encouraging further investment in the city.

 What makes Venywhere stand out particularly is that digital nomads or remote workers who want to move to Venice will only have to pay a one-time fee to access a concierge service to help ease them into Venetian life.